NCS TRUST PUBLISHES ITS ANNUAL REPORT 2021/22

 21 December 2022

-The National Citizen Service Trust has today (21 December) published its annual report for the financial year 2021/22.
+The National Citizen Service Trust has published its annual report for the financial year 2021/22.
 Read the report on how challenges have seen change for us.

 The report sets out how, despite the challenges of Covid-19 and a smaller funding settlement, the Trust has been able to adapt the services it offers, developing a range of initiatives to support teens.